-5.1 The Society will develop new publications as needs and opportunities occur.
-Expansion of the existing list of publications may occur as the result of development of a new publication series, assuming control of existing publications through contractual or other agreements, or by providing other information-transfer or information retrieval services.

-5.2 All proposals for new journals must be approved by the Governing Board, following recommendation by the Executive Director and consultation with the POC.

-5.2.1 In specific instances, or for specific types of publications, the Governing Board may delegate this authority to the Executive Director.

-5.3 For all such publications, the policies stated herein will apply.

-5.4 The Executive Director is authorized to act for the Governing Board in matters pertaining to translations of AFS publications to other languages, and obtaining translations into English of appropriate writings in other languages.
+- a.
+The Society will develop new publications as needs and opportunities occur.
+Expansion of the existing list of publications may occur as the result of development of a new publication series, assuming control of existing publications through contractual or other agreements, or by providing other information-transfer or information retrieval services. - b.
+All proposals for new journals must be approved by the Governing Board, following recommendation by the Executive Director and consultation with the POC. - 1) In specific instances, or for specific types of publications, the Governing Board may delegate this authority to the Executive Director. - 6.
+For all such publications, the policies stated herein will apply. - a.
+The Executive Director is authorized to act for the Governing Board in matters pertaining to translations of AFS publications to other languages and obtaining translations into English of appropriate writings in other languages.

-B. Publications Policy-Symposium Series
+Publications Policy-Symposium Series